 One of the many Zoom conveniences is the ability to use it on various devices, including phones.
 Zoom has both Android and iOS apps, which you can download for free either on Google Play or App Store.
 To use Zoom on the phone, you will need to have one of those installed.

-Learning how to use Zoom on your phone doesn’t differ much from using the platform on your computer.
+Learning how to use Zoom on your iPhone, iPad or Android device doesn’t differ much from using the platform on your computer.
 The features are the same, and the intuitive layout is all there.
 Once you’ve signed in to the app, you’ll access your Zoom “dashboard”, which looks a lot like the one on the computer, so I’m pretty sure you won’t have much trouble navigating it.

 The Zoom call via phone looks nearly the same and provides the same functionality as when using Zoom on your laptop.

 Conclusions on using Zoom

 Of course, there are more ways of using Zoom than we have covered in this article.
 For example, different pricing plans enable more flexibility for meeting lengths and the number of participants.
 And there are many other hacks that can make the Zoom experience more convenient for everyone involved.
 However, we’ve covered the very essence of using Zoom here.
 We hope this helped you to learn something or revise some old knowledge.
 Happy Zoom-ing!

 Did you find this article useful?
 Give it a clap!